ekristen/go-telemetry/README.md

     // When false (default): Uses simple/synchronous processors for immediate export
     // Recommended: false for development/debugging, true for high-volume production BatchExport bool

+    // MetricsExporter specifies which metrics exporter(s) to use: "otlp", "prometheus", or "none"
+    // Supports multiple exporters via comma-separated list: "prometheus,otlp"
+    // When empty, defaults to "otlp" if OTel is enabled
+    // Can be overridden by OTEL_METRICS_EXPORTER environment variable MetricsExporter string

+    // PrometheusPort is the HTTP port for the Prometheus metrics endpoint (default: 9090)
+    // Only used when MetricsExporter is "prometheus"
+    // Can be overridden by PROMETHEUS_PORT environment variable PrometheusPort int

+    // PrometheusPath is the HTTP path for the Prometheus metrics endpoint (default: "/metrics")
+    // Only used when MetricsExporter is "prometheus"
+    // Can be overridden by PROMETHEUS_PATH environment variable PrometheusPath string

+    // PrometheusServer enables the built-in Prometheus HTTP server
+    // When false (default), use PrometheusHandler() to get the handler for your own server
+    // When true, starts an HTTP server on PrometheusPort serving metrics at PrometheusPath
+    // Only used when MetricsExporter is "prometheus" PrometheusServer bool
 }
 ```